iurii-m/Wi-Fi_gun/README.md

 All published cst models use the developped macros.
 Only the geomertic parameters vary for different models.
 To make macros available in CST put in into:
 [CST folder]/Library/Macros/Construct/[create some folder]/

+The macro is the main contribution of this work for the community.

 ### The modelling of default parameters(from source video)